-- Complete construction of the new plant scheduled to be commissioned in June 2011. - Transition to full scale processing on site in the second half of 2011. - Continue to increase production levels throughout 2011. - Focus exploration on north and south orebody extensions. - Commence construction of the Bai Go Road and a portal to access the northern reserves.
+- Complete construction of the new plant and associated civil works commissioned in June 2011 and bought into commercial production on July 1, 2011. - Transition to full scale processing on site in the second half of 2011. - Continue to increase production levels throughout 2011. - Focus exploration on north and south orebody extensions. - Further develop the Bai Go Road and a portal to access the northern reserves.